-All of the possible information that could be saved in the text version of a saved network is saved on this spread-sheet.
+All of the possible information that could be saved in the text version of a saved network is saved on this spreadsheet.
 Each different class of information is saved on its own worksheet in this Excel workbook.
 One can view different elements of this information by using the mouse to select the desired worksheet's tab on the bottom of the worksheet.
-The worksheet opens (as illustrated on the left) with the "General Information" tab selected.
+The worksheet opens (as illustrated above) with the "General Information" tab selected.

 When this workbook is open, it is running in Excel as a standalone program that is separate from the Rosenblatt software.
 One can select different tabs in the worksheet to examine network properties.
-For example, in the figure on the bottom, the "Connection Weights" tab has been selected.
+For example, in the illustration belwo, the "Connection Weights" tab has been selected.
 After examining the worksheet, the user might wish to save it to disk.
-This is done by using the Save File utilities from Excel.
+This is done by using the Save File utility provided by Excel.